karrot-dev/karrot-backend/SETUP.md

 In particular, before you launch your backend for the very first time you will need to execute `./manage.py migrate` to initialize your database.

+## Update requirement packages
+pip-tools is used to manage requirements.
+To use the latest possible requirements, do:

+- `pip install pip-tools`
+- `pip-compile --upgrade`

 ## Speed up testing

 ### Relaxed postgres fsync behaviour